robotcator/porto-seguro-competition/README.md

 # porto-seguro-competition
-my solution for the kaggle competition: 43 place
+my solution for the kaggle competition: 43 place (https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/leaderboard)

-only part of codes are upload, because some of code in another computer.
+Only part of codes are upload, because some of code in another computer.
+Next time, I will use a more cleaner codebase.